kaorahi/lizgoban/README.md

 * Play against weakened Leela Zero in several ways [3]
 * Keyboard shortcuts, e.g. "3" key for the third variation [5]
 * Let-me-think-first mode in autoplay: plain board for n seconds and then suggestions for n seconds in each move [3]
+* Personal exercise book that can be used like bookmarks in web browsers for random exercise [3]

 ## Usage